lechimp-p/dicto.php/README.md

 * Open `example/ilias.config.yaml` and adjust the project.root variable.
   to the location of your freshly checked out ILIAS repository.
 * Make sure hhvm >=3.15 is installed.
-* Execute `hhvm dicto.php examples/ilias.config.yaml`.
+* Execute `hhvm dicto.php analyze examples/ilias.config.yaml`.
 * Watch dicto.php crunching the ILIAS code base and performing analysis.
 * Check out the analysis results.
 * See how rules are defined in `examples/ilias.rules`.
 The set of available rules